OAuth 2.0 Explained: How "Sign in with Google" Really Works

 Every OAuth interaction is a conversation between four parties.
 Map them once and the rest of the protocol clicks into place.

 Tokens are how OAuth replaces a password with something better.
-There are three that matter, and mixing them up is the root cause of a remarkable share of production security bugs.
-Keep one rule in mind: each token has exactly one intended audience and one intended job.
+There are three that matter, and each has exactly one intended audience and one intended job.

-An access token is a short-lived credential the client presents to a resource server to call an API.
-It is defined for HTTP use as a Bearer token in RFC 6750 — "bearer" meaning whoever holds it can use it, like cash.
-Its audience is the API, not the client; the client should treat it as an opaque string and never try to parse or trust its contents.
-Access tokens are deliberately short-lived (often 5–60 minutes) so that a leaked one expires quickly.
+- Access token — a short-lived credential (often 5–60 minutes) the client presents to a resource server to call an API.
+Its audience is the API, not the client; the client should treat it as an opaque string and never parse its contents.

-A refresh token is a longer-lived credential used to obtain new access tokens after the current one expires — without dragging the user back through a login screen.
-It is highly sensitive: it never goes to a resource server, only to the authorization server's token endpoint, and it must be stored securely (server-side, or in platform-secured storage on mobile).
-Modern guidance strongly favors refresh token rotation, covered below.
+- Refresh token — a longer-lived credential used to obtain new access tokens after the current one expires, without dragging the user back through a login screen.
+It never goes to a resource server, only to the authorization server's token endpoint, and must be stored securely.

-The ID token is the piece OAuth 2.0 by itself does not provide — it is introduced by OpenID Connect.
-It is always a JWT, it is signed by the identity provider, and its audience is the client.
-It exists to answer one question: who is the user that just authenticated?
-The client reads and validates it; an API generally does not.
-This separation is the entire reason OIDC exists, and we return to it in Section 5.
+- ID token — the piece OAuth 2.0 by itself does not provide; it is introduced by OpenID Connect.
+It is always a signed JWT, its audience is the client, and it exists to answer one question: who is the user that just authenticated?

 ⚠️ The #1 token confusion — An access token authorizes API calls; an ID token identifies the user.
 Never use an access token to decide who someone is, and never send an ID token to a resource server as if it were an API key.
 Different audiences, different jobs.